HuasoFoundries/google-maps-documentation/docs/google.maps.visualization.HeatmapLayerOptions.md

 <tr>
 <td><code>dissipating</code></td>
 <td><code>boolean</code></td>
 <td>Specifies whether heatmaps dissipate on zoom.
 By default, the radius of influence of a data point is specified by the radius option only.
-When dissipating is disabled, the radius option is intepreted as a radius at zoom level 0.</td>
+When dissipating is disabled, the radius option is interpreted as a radius at zoom level 0.</td>
 </tr>
 <tr>
 <td><code>gradient</code></td>